discus-lang/salt/README.md

  = reverse @#Nat [list #Nat| 10, 12, 13, 14]
 ```

 The `@[a: #Data]` indicates a type parameter, and `@a` in the body is a type argument.
 Names starting with `#` are primitive constructors and operators.
-Test cases can be defined inline with the code and evaluated within the IDE via the Language Server.
-The syntax permits standard unicode symbols for punctuation, but there are plain ASCII alternatives.
+Test cases can be defined inline with the code and evaluated within the IDE (via the Language Server).
+The Salt syntax supports standard unicode symbols for punctuation, but there are also plain ASCII alternatives.

 ## Features